cybertraining-dsc/fa20-523-312/project/project.md

 **Meta-data**: As with any other instance of big data, the data obtained from the USGS website is rife with many unnecessary information.
 Most of these information relate to meta-data for the particular database and it also contains detailed logistical information such as location information, units used for measurement, contact information, etc. Fortunately, all these information have been bunched up nicely at the beginning of the database and they were conveniently filtered out by skipping the first thirty-four (34) rows while reading the corresponding comma separated value (csv) files.

 **Extraction of required water-quality parameters (Temperature, Specific Conductance, pH, Dissolved Oxygen)**: After filtering out the meta-data, it is very essential to focus only on the relevant portion of the database which contains the required information that is needed for the data analysis tasks.
 In this case, if we observe carefully, we will notice that not all the columns contain the required information relating to water-quality parameters.
 Some of them include information such as date, time, system's unit, etc. Since these will not be required for our analysis task, we extract only those columns that contain information relating to the four primary water-quality parameters.
-A sample file has been provided below that displays all the information contained in the USGS database files.
+Figure 2 displays the layout of the USGS dataset files containing all the extraneous information that are deemed unnecessary for the big data analysis task.

 ![database sample](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/sampledatabase.png)